Board of Directors

 James McCarty is the Environmental Quality Manager for Beaver Water District.
 James started his career as an intelligence officer in the U.S. Air Force and followed that with a position as a research associate for the University of Arkansas where he attained his Masters and Ph.D. in Biological Engineering.
 His main responsibility for the District is to manage their environmental research and sampling efforts and to direct the district’s source water protection program.

-Korenda Allen is the Director of Human Resources for Beaver Water District.
-Korenda is an active member of Northwest Arkansas Human Resources Association (NOARK) and serves as the SHRM Foundation Chair.
-The SHRM Foundation supports, educates, empowers, and develops the next generation of HR professionals.
+Korenda Allen is the Director of Human Resources for Beaver Water District, located in Lowell, AR.
+Korenda has a Bachelor of Science in Business Administration from Arkansas State University with a minor in Economics.
+Korenda is an active member of Northwest Arkansas Human Resources Association (NOARK) and serves as the SHRM Foundation Chair which supports, educates, empowers, and develops the next generation of HR professionals.
+As the Core Leadership Director, Korenda represents Arkansas on the AR SHRM State Council.
 Korenda has ten years of human resource experience and holds a Professional Human Resource Certification (PHR).
-She is an active member of American Water Works Association’s Workforce Strategies Committee, Champions NWA Water YPs, and serves on the Employment Law and Legislative Affairs (ELLA) Committee.
+She is an active member of American Water Works Association’s Workforce Strategies Committee and serves on the Arkansas Employment Law and Legislative Affairs (ELLA) Committee.

 Ray Avery joined Beaver Water District in 2006.
 He leads the District in the development, execution, and management of both the business (IT) and plant control (OT) information systems to support the day-to-day functions of all teams including overseeing all aspects of the design, implementation, and administration of network infrastructure, communications, software, and security.
 Ray holds both a B.S. and M.S. in Biological Engineering from the University of Arkansas.
 He is a registered Professional Engineer in Arkansas and holds Grade IV water treatment and distribution licenses.
 He was inducted into the Arkansas Academy of Biological and Agricultural Engineers in 2016.
 He is currently a member of the American Water Works Association (AWWA) and serves on the Water Utility Technology and Automation Committee, the Digital Twins Committee, and the M2 Instrumentation and Control Subcommittee.